Aptomi/k8s-app-engine/examples/03-twitter-analytics/README.md

 # Instructions

 1. First of all, bootstrap Aptomi on behalf on Sam (domain admin) to import k8s clusters and rules.
-ACL rules are defined in such a way that Sam is a domain admin, John/Frank are namespace admins, and Alice/Bob/Carol are service consumers
+ACL rules are defined in such a way that Sam is a domain admin, John/Frank are namespace admins, and Alice/Bob/Carol are service consumers.

+    To feed cluster information into Aptomi, copy clusters template file and enter kubecontext configuration into it:
+    ```
+    cp examples/03-twitter-analytics/policy/Sam/clusters.{yaml.template,yaml}
+    vi examples/03-twitter-analytics/policy/Sam/clusters.yaml
+    ```

+    If you are using the provided `./tools/demo-gke.sh` script, get clusters configuration by running the following command and paste output into clusters.yaml.
+    Make sure to (1) copy config for each cluster separately, (2) put us-east -> us-east and us-west -> us-west correctly:
+    ```
+    ./tools/demo-gke.sh kubeconfig
+    ```

+    Upload the list of clusters and ACL rules into Aptomi using CLI:
     ```
     aptomictl policy apply --username Sam -f examples/03-twitter-analytics/policy/Sam
     ```